 Miller had a recurring role as Captain Quick in he live-broadcast TV series Space Patrol (1950-1955) and narrated the lowly King Dinosaur in 1955 as well as the English version of Godzilla Raids Again (US release: 1959).
-In 1956 he did what he is perhaps best loved for by sci-fi fans: provided the voice for Robby the Robot in Forbidden Planet (1956).
+In 1956 he did what he is perhaps best loved for by sci-fi fans: provided the voice for Robby the Robot in Forbidden Planet (1956, review).
 He reprised the role in The Invisible Boy (1957), the TV series Wonder Woman (1979) and Gremlins (1984).
 He narrated The Deadly Mantis (1957), The Phantom Planet (1961), and the TV series Electra Woman and Dyna Girl (1976).
 He appeared in, dubbed or provided voice work to The Story of Mankind (1957), The Last War (1961 Japan, 1967 USA), Godzilla vs. Monster Zero/Invasion of Astro-Monster (1965 Japan, 1970 USA), Submersion of Japan (1973 Japan, 1975 USA), Fantastic Planet (1973), Empire of the Ants (1977) and the TV series Land of the Lost (1975).
 And as a Finn, I can’t refrain from mentioning that Miller also narrated the English version of the Finnish-Soviet co-production Sampo (1959) or The Day the Earth Froze (1964, USA), based on the folk tales of Kalevala.

 Willis Bouchey, who plays he president, was a character and bit-part actor, mostly in westerns, but also appeared in Them!
 (1954, review) and Panic in Year Zero!
 (1962).
 And to the delight of sci-fi geeks all over the world, the US secretary of defence is played by science fiction supporting actor extraordinaire, Morris Ankrum.
 Ankrum had previously appeared in Rocketship X-M (1950, review) and Flight to Mars (1951, review), and would go on to play in over a dozen science fiction films in the fifties and sixties.
 For more on him, see the afore mentioned reviews.
 And while we are on the topic of recurring bit-part actors, do keep a lookout for Franklyn Farnum – always there, always uncredited.
 Although the year was only 1952, this was Farnum’s fifth fifties sci-fi film.
 Another extra worthy of mention is Tom Keene, a former B-western leading man, now uncredited.
 For sci-fi fans he is a person of interest for playing one of the major roles as Colonel Edwards in Ed Wood’s legendary Plan 9 from Outer Space (1959).
 Another western B-star who found himself in uncredited bit-parts in sci-fi in the fifties was Robert Stevenson, who also appeared in The Day the Earth Stood Still, Abbott and Costello Go to Mars (1953) and Kronos (1957).
 Wade Crosby appeared in Invasion U.S.A. and Westworld (1973).